-The Carnival of Venice is very different to the typical carnivals that take place in Spain or in Brazil.
-The celebration takes place during ten days in which people dress up and take part in organized parades or simple processions on the street.
+The Carnival of Venice is very different to carnivals which take place in Spain or in Brazil.
+The celebration takes place over ten days in which people dress up and take part in organized parades or simple processions on the street.

 The costumes are seventeenth-century Venetian dresses, very much like if they were from a painting by Canaletto.